JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 ## The Problem of Multiple Children and the Solution of Slot Addresses

+The corresponding files for this section: TODO

 Let's say a parent-like component has one child-like component.
-If the parent needs to query its child, it's obvious which one to query.
-Similarly, the child's `Query` type likely only has a few values, so it's unlikely that we will use the wrong one.
+Answers to the following questions are obvious:
+- Which `query` type should we use to communicate with the child?
+- When the child raises a message, how should we map that message to a parent action?
+- With which child in particular are we communicating?

-However, when a parent has two or more children, conflicting situations can arise.
+However, when a parent has two or more children, we cannot give obvious answers to the questions above.
+Rather, complicated situations can arise.
 - **The "Slot Query" problem:** Two or more children may use diffrent `query` types, so which `query` type's value do we use when communicating with Child A instead of Child B?
 - **The "Slot Message" problem:** Two or more children may use different `message` types to raise/emit messages to the parent.
 How does the parent correctly map each one to the parent component's `action` type?
 - **The "Slot Index" problem:** Two or more children may use the `same` query type, so which of those children do we query?